m-hoseyny/h2r-h2j-h2g/README.md

 ## [Hard to Retrieve](hard_to_retrieve/readme.md)

+Queries where retrieval systems struggle to find relevant documents (NDCG@10 below the 0.3 quantile threshold)

 With this script we can find the hard to retrieve queries for a given run file.
 It returns the quantile threshold for each dataset and save hard queries for each dataset (results below)

 ```bash
 python h2r_hard_queries.py \